 Simone has a master's degree in journalism from Columbia University, where she was awarded the John Horgan Award for critical science journalism.

-Simone also received an MFA from Columbia University in playwriting and a bachelor of science with honors in international relations from the London School of Economics.
+Simone also received an MFA from Columbia University and a bachelor of science with honors in international relations from the London School of Economics.

 Verywell Family is an award-winning, modern resource that supports you through all the stages of pregnancy and parenthood.
 We take a human approach to health and wellness content and reach more than 140 million readers annually.